Kelvinskell/pymetrics/README.md

  - This utility handles the removal of old logs.
  - By default, log files older than 7 days are deleted.
    - This behaviour can be changed by modifying the configuration file.
+ - pymetrics' garbage collection utility also deletes empty log files which might have been created by the application at runtime.

 ## Installation And Usage